Halifa Sallah Reviews His 15th November 2005 Arrest

 History is written with deeds and not words unless they sum up deeds.
-A Truth Reconciliation and Reparation Commission is meant to document real happenings in good faith in the public interest.
+A Truth Reconciliation and Reparations Commission is meant to document real happenings in good faith in the public interest.
 This is inconceivable unless witnesses are truthful.

 Justice has two sides.
 It must be done and must also be seen to be done.
 Testimonies also have two sides.
 They are meant for hearing by the presiders as well as the public.